-When I was in elementary school I barely managed to get a C+ up to fourth grade.
-Then fifth grade came and I got in the so-called “elite class”, where only selected children out of the whole school studied.
-I got in because my first to fourth grade teacher was a family friend and she pushed it a little.
+When I was in elementary school, I barely managed to get a C+ up to fourth grade.
+Then fifth grade came and I got in the so-called “elite class” where only selected children out of the whole school studied.
+I got in because my first to fourth grade teacher was a family friend and pushed it a little.

 Ever since then right up to middle school I only got A’s and sometimes B’s, and this was all because of the social environment.